tomprouseau/gofibonacci/README.md

 Usage: Takes a single command line parameter (the index of the number in the Fibonacci sequence to be calculated)

 I created a multi-threaded version of this function just to see how efficient it is.
-It takes around an order of magnitude longer than the single-threaded version.
+It takes around 4 times as long as the single-threaded version.